 E-Commerce, or electronic commerce, refers to the purchase of goods or services online.
-To simplify the process, let’s break it down into individual elements.

 You must have a product or service to offer that someone will want to buy.
 This product or service can be something you provide yourself, or you may go through a distributor to get them.